MicrosoftDocs/powerquery-docs/powerquery-docs/data-types.md

    ![Auto detect data type option in the Project options](images/me-data-types-project-options-auto-detect.png)

-* **In Power Query for Desktop**, you have the ability to define this behavior at both the global and per file level.
+* **In Power Query for Desktop**, you have the ability to define this behavior at both the global and per file level inside the *Options* window.
     - **Global**&mdash;Inside the **Global** menu, go to the **Data Load** item and then go to the **Type Detection** section on the right.
 From here you can select any of the three type detection configurations that will be applied on every new file created in your application:
         - Always detect column types and headers for unstructured sources
         - Detect column types and headers for unstructured sources according to each file's setting